About Tahoe Via Ferrata

 Tahoe Via Ferrata – What is it?

-A Via Ferrata, which means “Iron Road” in Italian, is a protected hiking and climbing experience.
+Via Ferrata, which means “Iron Road” in Italian, is a protected hiking and climbing experience.
 All clients will be guided by professionally trained mountain guides, and safely attached to the rock throughout the experience using permanent steel anchors and cables.
-Each participant will have a harness, helmet and safety lanyard provided by Alpenglow Expeditions.
+Each participant will have a harness, helmet, gloves, and safety lanyard provided by Alpenglow Expeditions.

 First built over 100 years ago to facilitate foot travel through exposed mountainous terrain across the Alps in Europe, these adventure attractions are now popping up across the world.
 Fun for everyone ages 10 and up, this is a perfect adventure for outdoor enthusiasts and adventurous people alike.
-Experiencing a via ferrata is a perfect introduction to rock climbing without the pure vertical nature, technical skill and movement techniques required in traditional rock climbing.
+Experiencing a via ferrata route is a perfect introduction to rock climbing without the pure vertical nature, technical skill, and movement techniques required in traditional rock climbing.
 Via Ferrata brings hikers to exciting new places!

 The Tahoe Via Ferrata has two distinct routes that ascend Squaw Valley’s Tram Face.
 Routes include features such as cable bridges, metal rungs to aid in climbing, and more traditional rock scrambling sections.
-Participants can choose between group or private tours, lasting 2.5 hrs, 4hrs, and 7 hrs.
+Participants can choose between group or private tours, lasting 2.5 hrs, 4 hrs, or 7 hrs.

 About Alpenglow Expeditions